Our graduates go on to work in a huge range of creative fields. Explore student and graduate career stories and find out how you can:

 - Visit London College of Fashion employability and find out about their programme, Graduate Futures.

-- London College of Communication support students through The Employability Hub.
+- London College of Communication supports students through The Employability Hub.

-- CCI, Chelsea, Camberwell, Wimbledon College of Art offer support through The Hub, Greenhouse and Launch.
+- UAL Creative Computing Institute, Chelsea College of Arts, Camberwell College of Arts and Wimbledon College of Arts offer support through The Hub, Greenhouse and Launch.

-- Central Saint Martins have regular collaborations with brands for student and graduate projects such as the L’Oréal Professionnel award.
+- Central Saint Martins has regular collaborations with brands for student and graduate projects such as the L’Oréal Professionnel award.

 What support is there for freelancers and start-ups?